roryt12/qmtech_wukong_debian_on_litex_naxriscv/README.md

 ```

 and run after the steps in "Preparing the chroot for use in a virtual machine".
 The steps for u-boot are not really needed (for the moment at least).
 I modified a few other things in the chroot environment,
 eg  installed udev, locales / timezone and a few others.
-The usual things needed to be edited, eg hostname, hosts, network/interfaces, fstab etc.
+The usual things needed to be edited, eg hostname, hosts, network/interfaces, fstab etc. BEWARE with fstab, certainly you will have to adjust based on the UIDS  that your sdcard has.

 In systemd's journald.conf, I used:
 ```
 	Storage=none
 ```
 and in logind.conf:
 ```
 	NAutoVTs=0